adelriosantiago/collaborative-artificial-life/README.md

  - Do `git clone` the project
  - Do `npm install` to get the dependencies
  - Do `npm start` to run (it already starts with *forever*)
- - Browse *localhost:8998*
+ - Browse *localhost:7000*

 ##### Known bugs:

  - Drawing cells will not work properly on some mobiles...
-It is either speed or usability as the board is entirely made on a single ASCII string.
+It was either speed or usability as the board is entirely made on a single ASCII string.
  - Labels are not erased when changing names, refresh the page to erase them.